-Omar Khadr payment, apology is ‘odious,’ Conservatives say
+Conservatives denounce $10-million payment to Omar Khadr

 “Nobody advocated for his health whatsoever.
 Even when he came back to Canada, I raised all those issues with the Correctional Services and of course [former prime minister Stephen] Harper was not interested in hearing anything like that,” Mr. Edney said in an interview last March.

 Mr. Khadr was freed on bail in May, 2015, and released under the supervision of Mr. Edney.
 He said he would “prove to [Canadians] that I’m a good person.”

-The International Civil Liberties Monitoring Group and Lawyer’s Rights Watch Canada have concluded that Canada contravened its obligations under the Conventions Against Torture by failing to prevent and investigate what happened to Mr. Khadr in Guantanamo Bay.
+The International Civil Liberties Monitoring Group and Lawyers’ Rights Watch Canada have concluded that Canada contravened its obligations under the UN Convention against Torture by failing to prevent and investigate what happened to Mr. Khadr in Guantanamo Bay.

 The apology and compensation is similar to the $10.5-million that Ottawa gave Syrian-born Canadian Maher Arar after a 2006 judicial inquiry found Canadian officials had passed on information about him to U.S. national-security authorities, leading to his torture and imprisonment in Syria.